zachpeagler/ztils/README.md

 ### Description
 This function performs a prediction based on the supplied **model**, then graphs it using *ggplot2*.
 Options are available for predicting based on the confidence or prediction interval, as well as for applying corrections, such as exponential and logistic.

+> I would like to alter this function to reduce the number of required inputs, as all the information *should* be available from the model call, but that's a work in progress.
 ### Usage
 ```{r}
 predict_plot(mod,